PeoplePerHour/clam/README.md

 This is a clamav antivirus running inside a container.
 This is done in order to scale easily our scanning capacity.

 The container is managed by a python supervisor that starts 2 main programs, the freshclam and clamd.
-The first will update the clam database every `UPDATE_CLAM_DB` (default 2) times a day, and the second will start clamav process.
+The first will update the clam database every `FRESHCLAM_UPDATE` (default 2) times a day, and the second will start clamav process.
 Everytime freshclam performs an update it will notify clam of the update to reload the database.

 ## Sending commands.